digitallawyer/openlegaldictionary/_definitions/tercerone.md

 ---
 title: Tercerone
 permalink: "/definitions/tercerone.html"
-body: A term applied ln the west Indies to a person one of whose parents
+body: A term applied in the west Indies to a person one of whose parents
 published_at: '2018-07-07'
 layout: post
 ---